fbpx

 Facts

-• Two-thirds of the Australian and US populations are overweight
+• Two-thirds of the Australian and US populations are overweight or have an obesity problem

 • Overweight people have reduced immune responses to vaccination and higher rate of infection